spdk/spdk/doc/blob.md

 This functionality can be used to recreate the entire snapshot stack of a blob into a different blob store.

+#### Change the parent of a blob {#blob_reparent}

+We can change the parent of a thin provisioned blob, making the blob a clone of a snapshot of the same blobstore or a clone of an external snapshot.
+The previous parent of the blob can be a snapshot, an external snapshot or none.

+If the new parent of the blob is a snapshot of the same blobstore, blob and snapshot must have the same number of clusters.

+If the new parent of the blob is an external snapshot, the size of the esnap must be an integer multiple of blob's cluster size.

 #### Copy-on-write {#blob_pg_copy_on_write}

 A copy-on-write operation is somewhat expensive, with the cost being proportional to the cluster